Industry Insights

 While social platforms remain a cost-effective option for direct response and retargeting, the attention and impact delivered by CTV can drive longer-term returns that justify the investment.

 CTV ads are unskippable, often co-viewed, and shown on the largest screen in the house.
 The environment alone increases engagement and recall, leading to stronger performance across channels.
-Aside from increasing awareness and recall, CTV also captures the lion share of time spent with media, with over 2 hours of U.S. adults' time daily, 54 minutes more than social media, meaning that your audience is investing more of their day in this channel
+Aside from increasing awareness and recall, CTV also captures the lion share of time spent with media, with over 2 hours and 30 minutes of U.S. adults' time daily, 64 minutes more than social media, meaning that your audience is investing more of their day in this channel

 According to Analytic Partners, CTV generates 30% stronger ROI than other advertising channels, especially when used to build brand familiarity that improves performance elsewhere—like paid search or social retargeting.